 It cannot be overstated how imperative it is to ensure all documents within the life sciences industry are accurately translated.
 From package inserts on food and drug labels to medical device instructions, not only can inaccurate translations lead to physical harm, but they can also result in a patient’s loss of life.

-In France, between 2004 and 2005, four patients being treated for prostate cancer died and dozens more were adversely affected with overdoses of radiation that lasted for over a year.
+In France, between 2004 and 2005, four patients treated for prostate cancer died, and dozens more were adversely affected by overdoses of radiation that lasted for over a year.
 How did this happen?
 The software that defined the doses to be administered had not been translated into French by the US medical device manufacturer.
 As a result, the hospital relied on bilingual staff members who inaccurately translated the instructions.
 In Germany, between 2006 and 2007, 47 patients received botched knee replacements.
-After a thorough investigation, it was determined that one of the root causes was again, inaccuracies in translation.
-The original outer package of the prosthesis which was written in English was not translated into German.
+After a thorough investigation, it was determined that one of the root causes was, again, inaccuracies in translation.
+The prosthesis’s original outer package, written in English, was not translated into German.
 Again, the hospital relied on a staff member to provide the translation, and again the translation was inaccurate, resulting in patient harm.4

 Partner With Life Sciences LSPs

 Translation requirements within the Life Sciences sector can vary greatly depending on the product and the intended audience.
 Whether you require pharmaceutical or medical device translations at the local, national, or international level, each of these target markets will likely have its own established regulatory body and standards.
 It is imperative that pharmaceutical companies, pharmaceutical manufacturers, biotechnology companies, clinical research organizations (CROs), food and drug manufacturers, and manufacturers of medical and surgical devices invest in language service providers (LSPs) that specialize in life sciences.
-When it comes to instructions of use, adverse events reports, regulatory compliance documents, or virtually any documentation that affects patient safety, investing in a team of seasoned medical translators can literally save lives.
+Investing in a team of seasoned medical translators can literally save lives when it comes to instructions of use, adverse events reports, regulatory compliance documents, or virtually any documentation that affects patient safety.

 1 Butrous, Ghazwan.
 “International Cooperation to Promote Advances in Medicine.”
 Annals of Thoracic Medicine, Medknow Publications, July 2008, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2700441/.